2006 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the northeast Pacific in 2006.
-The same list was used in the 2000 season.
-There were no names retired from the northeast Pacific list.
-Therefore, the same list was reused in the 2012 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2006.
+This was the same list used for the 2000 season.
+No names were retired from the list by the World Meteorological Organization (WMO) following the 2006 season, and it was used again for the 2012 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, names are used in a series of four rotating lists.
-The next four names that were slated for use in 2006 are shown below, however only the name Ioke was used.
+For named storms that form in the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+One named storm formed within the area in 2006.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Retirement

-The name Ioke was retired from the north-central Pacific list by the World Meteorological Organization in the spring of 2007 and replaced with Iopa.
-During the 61st Interdepartmental Hurricane Conference, the Hawaii State Civil Defense requested the retirement of the name Daniel, citing that the storm had become memorable due to threat of damage.
-However, the request was denied, as the name remains on the tropical cyclone naming list.
+The name Ioke was retired from future use in the central Pacific by the WMO in the spring of 2007.
+The name Iopa was chosen as its replacement.

 Season effects

-This is a table of all the storms that formed in the 2006 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2006 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2006 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2006 USD.